eth-vaw-glaciology/course-101-0250-00/website/software_install.md

 julia> c = CUDA.zeros(3,4);

-julia> c. = a .+ b
+julia> c .= a .+ b
 ```

-If you made it up to here, you're all set 🚀
+If you made it to here, you're all set 🚀

 #### Monitoring GPU usage
 You can use the `nvidia-smi` command to monitor GPU usage on a compute node on daint.
 Just type in the terminal or with Julia's REPL (in shell mode):